 Looking somewhat like a bulging family hatchback, the Ford C-Max actually offers bags of practicality and plentiful space for four adults.
 Carrying on with the theme, the driver of a C-Max could be forgiven for thinking they had actually purchased a Focus, were it not for the increased headroom.
 From the air vents to the dials and the switches, you will be very sure you’re in a Ford – though maybe slightly less sure which one.

-The stand-out feature of the C-Max is the ride quality.
+The stand-out feature of the Ford C-Max is comfortable it is to drive.
 Though a great drive is now expected from all Fords it is still a little surprising to have such a feel from a mid-sized multi-purpose vehicle (MPV).
-We tested the C-Max in 2015 and were impressed by its incredibly comfortable ride – when driving you feel very well isolated from any bumps in the road, making it ideal for keeping sleeping kids asleep on long journeys.
+It is incredibly comfortable and you feel very well isolated from any bumps in the road, making it ideal for keeping sleeping kids asleep on long journeys.